aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

   on the imaging protocol used.
 Having the dataset converted in MINC allows visualization of the images directly in the browser.

-Once all MINC files are created (via the `dcm2mnc` converter from the MINC tools), the backend scripts will pull the information stored in the following tables in order to identify the scan type each MINC file created:
+First, all DICOMs are converted into either MINC format (using `dcm2mnc` from MINC tools), or into a BIDS structure (using `dcm2niix`).
+Then, the backend scripts will pull the information stored in the following tables in order to identify the scan type for each converted file created:

   * the `mri_scan_type` table stores the name of the scan type linked along with the `ID` field that will be used to identify the scan type